 There are later reports 21-23 Dec 2012 Branched Oak Lake, 25-26 Dec 1988 Lancaster Co, and 27 Dec 2003 (count week only) Omaha CBC.

 Arrival of fall migrants begins by late Jun, building into Aug and achieving peak numbers during late Sep and early Oct.
-First to appear are probably immature non-breeders and non- or failed breeding adults, as departure from colonies usually begins around mid-Jul and molt from juvenile plumage can begin as early as Jul.
+First to appear are probably immature non-breeders and non- or failed breeding adults, as departure from colonies usually begins around mid-Jul and molt from juvenile plumage can begin as early as Jul (Burger and Gochfeld 2020).
 As many as 650 were at Sutherland Reservoir as early as 15 Jul 2016.
-Numbers in Nebraska decline rapidly into Nov, but there are several reports into Dec.
+Numbers in Nebraska decline rapidly into Nov, but there are several reports into Dec, including a few reports of alternate adults.
 Large numbers at Lake McConaughy as early as 6 Aug and at Sutherland and Harlan County Reservoirs, Lincoln and Harlan Cos, suggest use of those reservoirs as staging areas.

 - High counts: 300,000 at Calamus Reservoir, Loup Co 29 Sep 2002, 100,000 at Lewis and Clark Lake, Cedar and Knox Cos 12 Sep 2007, and 85,000+ at Sutherland Reservoir 28 Sep 1996.